Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses

 \section{Summary}

-In this work, we scan for DM subhalos in 54 strong lenses imaged by the Hubble Space Telescope (HST): twice as many as has been previously attempted \citep{Vegetti2014, Ritondale2019a}.
-To achieve this, we successfully developed an automated data processing pipeline, based on open-source lens modeling software \texttt{PyAutoLens}.
+In this work, we scan for DM subhalos in 54 strong lenses imaged by the Hubble Space Telescope (HST): twice as many as have been previously attempted \citep{Vegetti2014, Ritondale2019a}.
+To achieve this, we successfully developed a predominantly automated data processing pipeline, based on open-source lens modeling software \texttt{PyAutoLens}.
 By comparing lens models with and without DM subhalos, we infer the probability that each lens contains a DM substructure.
-Tested on mock HST images, our method correctly identifies DM substructures of mass $>10^{9.5}$M$_{\rm \odot}$ \citep[the expected sensitivity of HST][]{Amorisco2022, He2022b, Despali2022} without false positives, provided that the source galaxy reconstruction has sufficiently high resolution.
+Tested on idealized mock HST images of 16 lenses, our method correctly identifies DM substructures of mass $>10^{9.5}$M$_{\rm \odot}$ \citep[the expected sensitivity of HST][]{Amorisco2022, He2022b, Despali2022} without false positives, provided that the source galaxy reconstruction has sufficiently high resolution.

-We identify two strong DM subhalo candidates, where every systematic test performed in this work still favours the inclusion of a DM subhalo.
-This includes one previously identified in lens SLACS0946+1006 \citep{Vegetti2010}.
-We identify five further candidates where fits using simpler models for the lens's mass did not favour a DM subhalo, but one or more complex mass models do.
-Future work will extend these fits using a pixel-grid based technique for the lens's gravitational potential \citep{Koopmans2005, Vegetti2009}, in order to definitively determine how many of these candidates are genuine DM subhalo detections.
-We identify a total of $44$ non-detections, which are vital for overcoming Poisson statistics when constraining DM models \citep{Despali2022}.
+We identify five DM subhalo candidates, including one previously identified in the lens SLACS0946+1006 \citep{Vegetti2010}.
+For two candidates fits using simpler models for the lens's mass did not favour a DM subhalo, but more complex mass models which use separate components for the stars and dark matter do.
+Future work will extend these fits using a pixel-grid based technique for the lens's gravitational potential \citep{Koopmans2005, Vegetti2009}, in order to definitively determine whether any of these candidates are genuine DM subhalo detections.
+We identify a total of $45$ non-detections, which are vital for overcoming Poisson statistics when constraining DM models \citep{Despali2022}.

 We demonstrate that changing the complexity of the lens galaxy's mass model has a dramatic impact on the DM subhalo inference.
-Because our software is automated, we have been able to fit five different parametric forms for the lens's mass which are used in the literature: (i) power-law \citep{Tessore2015}; (ii) broken power-law \citep{Oriordan2019, Oriordan2020, Oriordan2021}; (iii) power-law including internal multipoles; (iv) decomposition of the lens into stellar and dark components \citep{Nightingale2019} and; (v) a power-law where the mass of nearby line-of-sight galaxies is also accounted for.
+Because our software is highly automated, we have been able to fit five different parametric forms for the lens's mass which are used in the literature: (i) power-law \citep{Tessore2015}; (ii) broken power-law \citep{Oriordan2019, Oriordan2020, Oriordan2021}; (iii) power-law including internal multipoles \citep{Chu2013}; (iv) decomposition of the lens into stellar and dark components \citep{Nightingale2019} and; (v) a power-law where the mass of nearby line-of-sight galaxies is also accounted for.
 An external shear term is included in all models.